remnrem/luna-doc/docs/ref/predict.md

     ```
     luna p1.lst ... < m-luna.txt
     ```
-    but if we had editted the first lines of `m-luna.txt` to include the extra `REFERENCE` commands.
+    but if we had edited the first lines of `m-luna.txt` to include the extra `REFERENCE` commands.
 The above is equivalent to:
     ```
     cat m-luna.txt | luna p1.lst ...
     ```